getsumio/getsum/README.md

 **Serverless support**
  I really wanted to add native lambda, cloud functions support for different providers but each provider has their own limits i.e. 200mb storage space or 2GB memory, so its currently postponed.

+ **Issues**
+ Application not tested on mac but on linux and windows.
+If you had issues please raise here.
+Also unit tests are missing I will implement this month.
 **